gaac510/learnjavascript/RegExp_assertions_2020.11.25.md

 [FreeCodeCamp: Regular Expressions: Positive and Negative LookaheadPassed](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/regular-expressions/positive-and-negative-lookahead)

-* May include patters at fixed locations outside lookahead parentheses.
+* May include patterns at fixed locations outside lookahead parentheses.
 * Patterns not at an fixed location presumably should be inside the lookahead parentheses.

 >A positive lookahead will look to make sure the element in the search pattern is there, _**but won't actually match it**_.
 A positive lookahead is used as `(?=...)` where the `...` is the required part that is not matched.\